realitytracing/Reality-Tracing-WIP/human-foundations/salience-centered-optimization-and-symmetry-of-understanding.md

 Other optimization-driven systems may model salience accurately and exploit it effectively, but they optimize *over* salience rather than *for* its preservation, externalizing recovery and collapse costs onto individuals.

 This distinction is structural, not moral.

 ---

+## Rate Sensitivity and Extraction

+Extraction is not defined solely by influence, but by **rate relative to recovery capacity**.

+Any system—market, political, technological, or cultural—becomes extractive when:

+- Pressure exceeds metabolic restoration thresholds
+- Habituation deepens faster than recovery
+- Exit becomes costly or stigmatized
+- Fatigue is moralized rather than treated as enforcement

+Even salience-centered systems can become extractive if rate sensitivity is ignored.

+Rate violation, not influence alone, marks the transition from alignment to depletion.

+---